geekdada/telegram-incoming-webhook/README.md

 # telegram-incoming-webhook

-Send messages to a Telegram channel easily.
+Send messages to a Telegram chat easily.

 ## Usage